Results 1 - 10 of 172 matches

 This online lifetime value calculator quickly demonstrates the financial value of a satisfied customer.

-The US economy during your lifetime part of Teaching Methods:Interactive Lecture Demonstrations:Examples
+What's the best payment? part of Teaching Methods:Interactive Lecture Demonstrations:Examples

 After predicting which of two earnings streams has the highest currrent value, students use a discounted values table to compare the two earnings streams, discovering that earlier earnings has higher value and that ...

 Understanding money: Where is most of my money? part of Teaching Methods:Interactive Lecture Demonstrations:Examples

 This activity uses an Interactive Lecture Demonstration to help students understand the definition of money in a modern economy.
 Starting with the common misconception that money is coins and currency, the ...